araobp/iot-wireless/README.md

 MQTT topic: "command"
 MQTT message format: "{<destination ID>},{<command>}

-### Database
+### Database and API server

-In this project, I use SQLite, because I want to run everything on RasPi.
+- In this project, I use SQLite, because I want to run everything on RasPi.
+- I use Flask as a web framework to implement RESTful API server.

 ### Demo GUI